 It is important that all players diagnosed with a concussion follow a step-wise return to school and sports- related activities that includes the following Return-to-School and Return-to-Sport Strategies.
-It is important that youth return to full-time school activities before progressing to step 4 of the Return-to-Sport Strategy.
+It is important that youth return to full-time school activities before progressing to stage 5 and 6 of the Return-to-Sport Strategy.